defi-wonderland/connext-vesting/README.md

 # Connext Unlock Contract

-The `Unlock` contract is meant to be used as a receiver of a LlamaPay stream.
+The `Unlock` contract is meant to be used as a receiver of a Yearn Vesting Escrow.
 It allows the owner to unlock their vested tokens at a different rate than the vesting.
 The main goal of that would be to delay the unlocking of the tokens in case of an early cancellation of the vesting stream.

 <img src="unlock.svg" alt="vesting and unlocking" align="center" />